Babu12345/ble-plugin/PATENT_PROPOSAL.md

 ## Conclusion

 The BLE Plugin Framework represents a significant innovation in IoT connectivity, addressing real market pain points with a novel technical approach.
 The combination of pre-certified hardware, protocol abstraction, and cross-platform code generation creates a defensible patent position with substantial commercial value.

-**Recommendation**: Proceed with provisional patent application to establish priority date while continuing development and market validation.

----
-*This document contains confidential and proprietary information of Wanyeki Technologies LLC.
-Distribution is restricted to authorized parties and patent counsel only.*